dgroomes/lucene-playground/simple/README.md

       JSON files.
 And then maybe even highlight the query match in the console?
 * [ ] Make sure unusual characters work.
 For example, search by emoji.
 * [x] DONE What does fuzzy searching look like?
 I want to search with "fish" and find "starfish" as a result.
+* [ ] Actually demonstrate the leading wildcard behavior ("*fish" to match "starfish")
+* [ ] Why aren't line numbers showing up in the search results (i.e. the "Document" hits)?
+I think it's because the `line_number`field is not stored.
+But now I'm forgetting what a non-stored field even does?
+You can search on it but not retrieve it?

 ## Reference